rr3343500/MagicPrint-ECommerce-App-Android/README.md

 <a href="https://drive.google.com/open?id=1xOUxLUPaPIjDlRJ__JNfHPhMbICeqZ_b"><img src="https://frplockbypass.info/wp-content/uploads/2018/04/Free-frp-bypass-apk-300x150.png"></a>

 > There is one more Admin App for the same to upload and add products with ease and hassle free, so that you dont have to manually insert them in database.
-If required send out a mail to me at [beingdevofficial@gmail.com] and i'll send source code.
+If required head over to my blog and subscribe, we'll mail you the source code immediately.

+<a href="https://codescout.org/subscribe/">Download Admin App Source Code</a>

 ## Download and Test Magic Print Dashboard Apk